I love cats. I love art. I love art that features cats.

 “But JaneA, kitsch is silly and usually kind of ugly,” you might say.
 “How can you possibly justify liking bobbleheads and Catnip Freakout T-shirts that look like B-movie posters from the 1950s, while still saying that Bungford Mint Exchange Limited Edition Tiffany-replica cats with real faux gemstones aren’t art?”

 The difference between kitsch and crap art is that crap art takes itself seriously.
 Kitsch, and the collecting of kitsch, is done with one’s tongue firmly planted in one’s cheek.
-For example, I loved this T-shirt so much I bought one.

 What do you think?
 Am I a total snob?
 Do you collect cat art or cat figurines?
 What’s your favorite kind of feline art, and how do you add to your collection?